Nakupenda25/msd22_schmatz_benedikt/README.md

 ## What's going on right now?

-You can check out the current exercise [here](exercise5.md).
-It's about logging with Log4j2.
-We learned how to configure it and how to use it in our code.
-We also did all this with git branches, so we could be prepared for real-life scenarios.
-Nice.
+Currently, we are working on exercise 6.
+This exercise is about documentation.
+We are learning how to use Javadoc to document our code.
+We are also learning how to use Maven to generate a site for our project.

 ## Further information

-In order to run some programs, you should incorporate some templates.
-You can find them [here](src/main/resources).
-Currently only log4j2 needs to be configured, but there might be more in the future.

 Be sure to check out other cool ReadMe files I created, by clicking one of the links below!